-A further development of the scene painter's skills with concentration on brushwork, drawing and product selection.
-New processes and skills relating to the fields of decorative painting and painting for film will be introduced.
+A series of projects to further develop the scene painter's skill with concentration on brushwork, drawing and product selection.
+New processes and skills relating to the field of decorative painting and painting for film will be introduced.
+Projects will be tailored to the student.
+Students will be required to complete projects appropriate to a graduate level of study.

-DEP 721, 722, 723: Graduate Costume Construction II (2 credits each term)
+DEP 847, 848, 849: Graduate Advanced Stage Properties (2 credits each term)